Poverty Series I: Beyond Joe & Jane Six-Pack and other Human Parodies

 Last night, engaged in a conversation with a new friend, I had cause to revisit some of my darkest days as a young single parent.
 My husband had managed to get a divorce from another state, with the Navy’s help no less, stating that he had no children.
 He left while I was pregnant and had a one year old daughter.
 His legal maneuver left him off the hook for child support but still gave him the legal rights of a father.
 There was no legal recourse for me since at the time my state, Nevada, did not cross jurisdictions.
 It took twelve years to find even the minor relief of terminating his rights.
 He never paid child support, and never saw or expressed interest in seeing the children.

 I worked two jobs, while struggling to pay daycare and rent.
-One job wouldn’t cover both, much less buy groceries, and I was evicted twice, and had my power shut off several times.
+One job wouldn’t pay both, much less buy groceries, and I was evicted twice, and had my power shut off several times.
 One of the lowest points I remember was a cold day in October, when I washed my cocktail waitress uniform out in a dark bathroom, with cold water, because I had no electricity.
 No heat, either, so the babies were bundled in snowsuits and covered with blankets.
 We had no food in the house to speak of, and when I woke up to go to work, my uniform was still wet.
 I had to hop a bus to daycare, then to a casino where a poker player fried my leg and my last pair of nylons with the tip of his cigar.
 I broke down crying, and was promptly fired.
+I gave my son up shortly after that, which is another story altogether, but the rip-tear of my heart had no time to heal.
+I had to make a better life, and I had to do it as quickly as possible, and on my own.

-In those dark days, hope was tinged with desperation and need, and I drove myself past exhaustion, while at the same time trying to be the kind of mother I always wanted.
+Hope was tinged with desperation and need, and I drove myself past exhaustion, while at the same time trying to be the kind of mother I always wanted.
 One who was essentially happy, loving, and present.
 It took years, an incredible amount of energy, and living through multiple traumas to make a life that wasn’t desperate, or teetering on the brink of disaster.
-It wasn’t even a middle class life — there was no home in the suburbs, 401K, or college fund — but it was a life that covered the essentials.
+It wasn’t even a middle class life — there was no home in the suburbs, 401K, or college fund — but it was a life that could develop, and let my daughter thrive, with the essentials covered.

 I know poverty because I’ve lived through its varied realities, from the grumbling hunger to the bone-chilling coldness; from the pain of infections I couldn’t afford antibiotics for, to being robbed because I lived in a bad neighborhood and was an easy target.
 I’ve suffered from the policies and punitive measures that steal hope, time, and money from those who can least afford to lose anything.

 I know bootstraps and bromides.
 The romanticizing of poverty, and the damnation of the poor.
-In this series, we’ll discuss economic realities and policies, as well as the emotional cost of being poor in America, the richest country in the world.
+In this series, I’ll be talking to women who have conquered poverty, as well as those who are still living in the trenches.
+Several experts will be interviewed, and we’ll discuss economic realities and policies, as well as the emotional cost of being poor in America, the richest country in the world.

 Excerpted from songs: